mikeygough/django-poll/README.md

 2. run 'python3 manage.py makemigrations' to create migrations for those changes
 3. run 'python3 manage.py migrate' to apply those changes to the database

+### create an admin user
+_$_ python3 manage.py createsuperuser
+admin, admin@example.com, admin

+### views
+each view is responsible for doing one of two things: returning an HttpResponse object containing the content for the requested page, or raising an exception such as Http404.

 ### reference:

 #### virtual environments